-- Remaining costs after Pell, PHEAA, outside scholarships, VA benefits and EFC are taken into consideration. - If the EFC is greater than zero student are expected to take out a loan to cover the amount of their EFC. - Costs can include, tuition, fees, room and board (7 day meal plan for resident students and 5 day meal plan for commuter students) - Text Books and tools will be lent to students by instructors on the first day of the semester - · All books must be returned at the end of each semester. - If a student withdraws or is dismissed prior to graduation they must return their tools or be charged a replacement fee.
+- Remaining costs after Pell, PHEAA, outside scholarships, and EFC are taken into consideration. - If the EFC is greater than zero students are responsible for the amount of the EFC.
+A student loan will be awarded as an option to cover the EFC. - Costs can include, tuition, fees, room and board (7 day meal plan for resident students and 5 day meal plan for commuter students) - Text Books and tools will be lent to students by instructors on the first day of the semester - · All books must be returned at the end of each semester. - If a student withdraws or is dismissed prior to graduation they must return their tools or be charged a replacement fee.